fcasola/MagneticCNN/README.md

 ### About the modules
 ```
+Create_TrainingCNN.py
-Create_TrainingCNN.py - Produces the training set using the theory
+- Produces the training set generating 2D magnetization patterns,
-for magnetic field propagation derived in  https://arxiv.org/abs/1611.00673.
+chosen to be ellipses of random axes and tilt.
+The module contains
-The module contains the function Compute_Bz, capable of finite element
+the function Compute_Bz, capable of finite element computation of
-computation of the stray field given a certain magnetization pattern.
+the stray field given a certain magnetization pattern.

+config.py
-config.py - Import the configuration file
+- Import the configuration file

 ```